kakavi/metabase/docs/enterprise-guide/customizing-drill-through.md

 ---

-## Next: Copying contents of one Metabase instance to another
+## Next: Copying contents of one Kenga Analytics instance to another
-Learn how to use [serialization](serialization.md) to create and load data dumps of the contents of a Metabase instance.
+Learn how to use [serialization](serialization.md) to create and load data dumps of the contents of a Kenga Analytics instance.